 Motivated teams: Agile teams have increased autonomy — to collaborate, prioritize work, and assess progress.
 And when teams feel like they have a say in how they get work done, individual team members are more motivated and energized.

 Agile is an umbrella term for a philosophy that you can apply to a variety of different software development methodologies.
 So when we refer to an agile framework, what do we mean?
 Does each one adhere to the Agile Manifesto?
 Not quite.

 All agile frameworks are rooted in the values and principles behind the Agile Manifesto.
 But some were defined prior to the 2001 manifesto and others came after.
 While each approach provides a unique set of workflows and practices, together these frameworks embody elements of the philosophy behind what we know generally as agile software development.
 And as teams continue to discover new and better ways to work together, new frameworks will emerge.

-By far, the most popular framework among agile teams is scrum.
+By far, the most popular frameworks among agile teams are kanban, lean, and scrum.
 But the table below provides an overview of a few more you may or may not have heard of.

 Agnostic agile practitioners might balk at being included in a list of agile frameworks, since one of the key principles is not to adhere to the specifics of any one framework.
 This approach is about leading with agile principles and then choosing any framework that best serves the needs of a specific organization.

 Adaptive software development is based on RAD.
 It focuses on the rapid creation and evolution of software systems.
 This approach repeats a series of speculate, collaborate, and learn cycles.
 Key characteristics of an ASD approach are that it is mission-focused, feature-based, iterative, timeboxed, risk-driven, and change-tolerant.